Latest Country Reports

 Although the law prohibits discrimination based on race, gender, disability, language, ethnic minority status, or social status, discrimination continued to be a problem, as did violence against women.

-Rape and Domestic Violence: Rape, including spousal rape, is illegal, with penalties of three to 25 years’ imprisonment based on the level of violence of the incident and whether the attacker was a repeat offender.
-A cultural bias against reporting or acknowledging rape made it difficult to determine the extent of the problem, but some sources indicated rape was not uncommon.
+Rape and Domestic Violence: Rape, including spousal rape, is illegal, with penalties of three to 25 years’ imprisonment depending on the level of violence of the incident and whether the attacker was a repeat offender.
+A cultural bias against reporting or acknowledging rape made it difficult to determine the extent of the problem.

 Anecdotal reports indicated domestic violence against women was common; most victims of domestic violence kept silent because they were unaware of their rights or afraid of increased violence from husbands and relatives.
-There were a few court cases and occasional references to domestic violence in the media.
-In April the NGO Keik Okara opened with the support of the OSCE a shelter for victims of domestic violence.
-The same organization continued to operate a domestic violence hotline and also provided free legal consultations and psychological assistance to victims of domestic violence.
+In April 2012 the NGO Keik Okara opened with the support of the OSCE a shelter for victims of domestic violence.
+The same organization continued to operate a domestic violence hotline and provided free legal consultations and psychological assistance to victims of domestic violence.
 The NGO also organized awareness-raising seminars on domestic violence for the general public.
 One official women’s group in Ashgabat and several informal groups in other regions assisted victims of domestic violence.

 Sexual Harassment: No law specifically prohibits sexual harassment, and reports suggested sexual harassment existed at the workplace.